 (viii) Fire Hydrant Easements.
 Easements for fire hydrants shall be provided and dedicated to the appropriate fire or water authority when the hydrants are not within a public road right-of-way.
 The easement shall afford accessibility to the hydrant from the right-of-way.

 (ix) Release of Financial Assurance for Water Supply Systems.
-The contractor, installer, or owner of water supply systems shall demonstrate by testing that the capacity of the water supply system will meet fire protection design requirements prior to release of construction financial assurance for the system.
-The testing shall be certified by a qualified professional.
-The tests may be provided to the Fire Authority if requested.
+The contractor, installer, or owner of water supply systems shall provide a letter of acceptance from the water district or public utility prior to release of construction financial assurance for the system.

 (d) Areas without Central Water Systems.